pcfreak30/skyd/modules/renter/README.md

 The Renter uploads `siafiles` in 40MB chunks.
 Redundancy kept at the chunk level which means each chunk will then be split in `datapieces` number of pieces.
-For example, a 10/20 scheme would mean that each 40MB chunk will be split into 10 4MB pieces, which is turn will be uploaded to 30 different hosts (10 data pieces and 20 parity pieces).
+For example, a 10/20 erasure coding scheme would mean that each 40MB chunk will be split into 10 4MB pieces, which is turn will be uploaded to 30 different hosts (10 data pieces and 20 parity pieces).

+Users can set the number of `dataPieces` and `parityPieces` manually for an upload.
+To protect the user from uploading files with an erasure coding that would prevent the file from successfully uploading, the number of contracts and the number of hosts defined in the allowance are checked.
+If there are not at least `dataPieces + parityPieces/2` contracts or hosts, then the upload will fail.

 Chunks are uploaded by first distributing the chunk to the worker pool.
 The chunk is distributed to the worker pool by adding it to the upload queue and